 The responsibility to repay unearned Title IV aid is shared by Columbia College and the student.
 For example, the calculation may require Columbia College to return a portion of Federal funds to the Federal Title IV programs.
 In addition, the student may also be required to return funds based on the calculation.
-A student returns funds to the Federal Stafford Ioan programs based on the terms and conditions of the promissory note of the Ioan.
+A student returns funds to the Federal Stafford loan programs based on the terms and conditions of the promissory note of the loan.
 A student who receives a Federal Pell Grant may be required to repay 50% of the funds received.
-The return of Federal aid is in the following order: Federal Unsubsidized Ioans, Federal Subsidized Ioans, Federal Perkins Ioans, Federal PLUS (Parent) Ioans, Federal Pell Grants, Federal SEOG (Supplemental Educational Opportunity Grant), Academic Competitive Grant and the National Science and Mathematics Access to Retain Talent Grant.
+The return of Federal aid is in the following order:

+Federal Unsubsidized Ioans, Federal Subsidized Ioans, Federal Perkins Ioans, Federal PLUS (Parent) Ioans, Federal Pell Grants, and Federal SEOG (Supplemental Educational Opportunity Grant).